eserilev/cohort-five/projects/project-ideas.md

 By Jimmy Chen

-A non exhaustive list of some potential project ideas
+A non exhaustive list of some potential project ideas:

-- Direct integration (non-http) of Lighthoue-Reth
+- Direct integration (non-http) of Lighthouse-Reth
 - Make some common Lighthouse crates (types, eth2-type) easier to import and potentially support more targets (e.g. wasm)
 - Improve Lighthouse logging (e.g. look into integrating tracing)
 - Test improvements: